alihalim6/aux/README.md

 Web app for listening to Spotify together with others.
-Built with Nuxt.js, Spotify API, sockets.io, Vercel.
+Built with Vue, Spotify API, Vuetify, Socket.IO, NestJS, Vercel.

 App is in still in development.